nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_fetch.rst

   For example, fetching up-to-date firmware can be completely skipped, which saves battery life and transfer costs.

 * Custom fetch source can be implemented.
-  Nordic Semiconductor provides a reference fetch source implementation which uses the SMP protocol over serial or BluetoothÂ® LE.
+  Nordic Semiconductor provides a reference fetch source implementation which uses the SMP protocol over serial or Bluetooth® LE.
   You have the option to implement any fetching mechanism needed for the application, such as fetching from an HTTP resource.

 * Candidate images can be stored in a different memory partition than the envelope itself.